material-components/material-components-web/packages/mdc-tab/README.md

 CSS Class | Description
 --- | ---
 `mdc-tab` | Mandatory.
-`mdc-tab--active` | Optional.
-Indicates that the tab is active.
 `mdc-tab__content` | Mandatory.
-Indicates the text label of the tab `mdc-tab__text-label` | Optional.
+Indicates the text label of the tab `mdc-tab__ripple` | Mandatory.
+Denotes the ripple surface for the tab `mdc-tab--active` | Optional.
+Indicates that the tab is active `mdc-tab--stacked` | Optional.
+Indicates that the tab content should be displayed vertically instead of horizontally `mdc-tab__text-label` | Optional.
 Indicates an icon in the tab `mdc-tab__icon` | Optional.
 Indicates a leading icon in the tab